Skip to main content

 What is Section 524(g) and how does it work?

 Section 524(g) of the Bankruptcy Code is a specialized provision enacted by Congress in 1994 specifically for companies facing asbestos-related mass tort liability.
 The provision allows bankruptcy courts to issue "channeling injunctions" that direct all present and future asbestos claims to a trust, rather than permitting claimants to sue the reorganized debtor directly.
 The trust assumes designated liabilities and assets from the debtor and pays claims according to established procedures.
 The provision requires appointment of a legal representative to protect the interests of future, unknown claimants—individuals who have been exposed but have not yet developed symptoms.
-The framework was inspired by the Johns-Manville bankruptcy in the 1980s and has been used in dozens of asbestos-related chapter 11 cases.
+The framework was inspired by the Johns-Manville bankruptcy in the 1980s and has been used in asbestos-related chapter 11 cases.

 How will the trust be funded?